 Nick __Professor: Scene

-Outside the window, the campus buzzed with it's usual midday activity.
-Students crossed the courtyard in small groups, their voices faintly drifted through the open window.
+Outside the window, the campus buzzed with it's usual midday rhythm.
+Students crossed the courtyard in small groups, their voices drifted faintly through the open window.

 Nick gathered the last of the paper and slipped it into the folder.
-He had completed his morning classes earlier the usual today, and was preparing to leave for the hostel.
+He had finished his classes earlier the usual today, and was preparing to leave.

-Just as he reached for his coat, there was a light knock on the door.
+Just as he reached for his coat, a light knock sounded at the door.

 Nick glanced up.

-A girl stood at the doorway, that he recognized as one of his student.
-She hesitated for a moment before speaking.
+A girl stood hesitantly at the doorway__ one of his student.

-The girl stepped inside, clutching her notebook closer to her chest.
+The girl stepped inside, clutching her notebook to her chest.

-"Sir, we were wondering....
-She began, her voice carrying a hint of excitement.
-"Are you coming for the farewell today?"
+"Sir, we were wondering.... she began, her voice carrying a hint of excitement.
+"Are you coming to the farewell today?"

 "I am afraid I won't be able to make it." he said politely.
 "I have somewhere else I need to be."

-The excitement in her eyes dimmed, though she quickly nodded.
+The excitement in her eyes dimmed, though she quickly masked it with a nod.

 "Oh..
 I see.
 Alright, sir."

-Nick picked his folder, and walked passed her as he stepped out of the office.
+Nick picked his folder, and walked passed her as he stepped out of the office without another word.

-Meanwhile, in another part of the university, a group of students were discussing Professor Nick's absence from the farewell.
+Meanwhile, in another part of the university, a group of teachers were discussing Professor Nick's absence from the farewell.

-The umbrella is his hand felt oddly unnecessary, because the sky was perfectly clear today.
+The umbrella is his hand felt oddly unnecessary__ the sky was perfectly clear.

 But he had bought it anyway.

 On his way back for the campus library, he had seen someone walking along the quiet road outside the hostel.
-At first he didn't payed much attention__ until he saw it.
+At first he didn't payed much attention__ until he realized who it was.

-She had been walking slowly through rain, completely drenched, her hair clenching to her face.
-There had been no umbrella, no attempt to shelter herself from the downpour.
+She had been walking through the rain, completely drenched, her hair clenching to her face, no umbrella, no attempt to shelter herself from the downpour.

 Now, standing outside the same gate the next day, he found himself still thinking about it.